Overview

 - Commit to the necessary time and effort to complete the program

 - Nominated students will be invited to apply for the program.
-Student Applications will be due October 14, 2024.
+Student applications will open again in October 2025.

-Contact Mitchell Walstad (walst055@umn.edu) and Rebecca Bergner (berg1097@umn.edu), Program Facilitators, for more information.
+Contact Coordinator Rebecca Bergner (berg1097@umn.edu) for more information.